digikraaft/laravel-posts/README.md

 ```
 Please note that the author `$author` must be an eloquent model otherwise an exception `Digikraaft\LaravelPosts\Exceptions\InvalidArgumentException` will be thrown.

 All attributes are optional.
-If you need to add additional information about a post, you can use the `meta` attribute like this:
+If you need to add additional information about a post, you can use the `meta` attribute this way:
 ```php
 use Digikraaft\LaravelPosts\Models\Post;